 Salted Caramel Apple Pie.

-A classic lattice-topped all American apple pie bubbling with salted caramel and gooey, cinnamon apples.
+Here is a classic lattice-topped all American apple pie bubbling with salted caramel and gooey, cinnamon apples!

 In light of Independence Day, I figured I’d make an American classic.
 With a modern twist, of course.